-Submissions should be sent to ritdconsultations@ausnetservices.com.au by 25 November 2022 and telephone enquiries can be directed to Auras Bugheanu on (03) 9695 6000.
-Submissions will be published on AusNet's website.
-If you do not wish to have your submission published, please clearly stipulate this at the time of lodging your submission.
+Feedback on this document may be provided to ritdconsultations@ausnetservices.com.au and telephone enquiries can be directed to Auras Bugheanu on (03) 9695 6000.

 2. Background

 AusNet has 38,208km of bare overhead conductor installed across the electricity distribution network, which comprises over 400,000 spans of low voltage (LV), medium voltage (MV) and high voltage (HV) circuits.
 Conductors in the electricity distribution network transport electricity between zone substations, consumers and embedded generators.
 Their main function is to connect zone substations to electricity users and generators.